 Discussions that occurred between the Finance Department and the Office of the City Auditor have included the assertion by Finance that the 412 account is being adequately reconciled.
 Based on our conversations with Finance Department staff about the particulars of the account, we believe that this is the case; however, the complicated nature of the account has made a third party reconciliation difficult and time consuming.
 While the review of the information received by the Office of the City Auditor made it possible to determine that the cash and cash equivalent balances were in fact free from "material misstatements", an exact reconciliation was not possible.

-The Office of the City Auditor is continuing to work with the Finance Department to develop a process for a third party review/audit focusing exclusively on the 412 account with the intention of it leading to an entirely separate audit from the quarterly Cash and Investment Audit program.
+The Office of the City Auditor is continuing to communicate with the Finance Department in attempting to develop a process for a third party review/audit focusing exclusively on the 412 account activity.

-Findings and Recommendations:
+Findings: